protocol/w3dt-sudo/home/olizilla/2021-04-exploration-report-glifio.md

 - Add a note to the Readme to explain why the site works only in Chrome.
 - Investigate why the static site is 40MB !?
   - this doesn't appear to be an issue when using the app... the largest single asset is 2MB and the wasm module is 1.6MB
+- Adopt `filecoin-address` in filecoin-project org to better promote it.
+- Research and develop a blessed filecoin-number js lib, using `@glif/filecoin-number` as a starting point.

 ## Key Findings